 In its infinite wisdom (?), U.S. Citibanking & the USCC both decided previously to discontinue any sort of newsletter.
-There was no form of announcement whatsoever (though I honestly believe that our “wonderful” HR organization either knew or could/should have known if they actually cared enough or for once, pulled their heads outta their asses).
+There was no formal announcement whatsoever (though I honestly believe that our “wonderful” HR organization either knew or could/should have known if they actually cared enough or for once, pulled their heads outta their…).

 No one knew.

 There was no Facebook back then where you could let the world know about your special milestone.

 I didn’t dare send out an e-mail, or let anyone know, as I myself would’ve frowned upon such self-promotion.

 Or self-pity.
 (Now I’m older so I don’t give a shit about how anything looks.)

 I suffered through it as it was one of the saddest periods of my entire life.
 I gave my absolute EVERYTHING to Citi for my entire career!

 I bled Citi blue from the time I was born!

 My Dad was a Citibanker for over 35 years!
 Both of my sisters worked for Citi.
 My Godson & nephew, Joe Leto, is currently a VP with Citi down in Tampa.
 It was even my suggestion (when i was 8) to stop printing “1”, “2” or “3” at the bottom of the Citibank pencils & instead, print it right below the eraser so you’d still know what kind of pencil it was (hard, normal, or soft graphite) when you sharpened it a few times.